q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Experiments

 \subsubsection{Evaluation on Healthy Volunteers}

-For the volunteer scans, where no ground-truth maps are available, we focused on qualitative and relative quantitative evaluation.
-We visually inspected the resulting PD, T1, T2 maps from each method, evaluating in particular the delineation of fine anatomical structures and the presence of noise or blurring.
-We evaluated each method on both \textit{long} MuPa-ZTE and the retrospectively undersampled \textit{short} MuPa-ZTE.
-For a semi-quantitative comparison, we treated the DictMatch results from \textit{long} MuPa-ZTE as a reference standard for each volunteer.
-In each volunteer’s brain region, we placed 60 small Regions of Interest (ROIs) of $5^2$ voxels, of which 30 in white matter (WM) and 30 in gray matter (GM).
-The small size of ROIs is to ensure homogeneity within the ROI and to minimise visual confounding factors, such as local structures.
-We then recorded the mean T1 and T2 within each ROI for each method and each scan scenario.
-We compared the absolute differences of DL-Diffusion and DL-Diffusion-DC results from the reference (DictMatch-\textit{long}) values, and performed a Wilcoxon signed-rank test across the 30 ROIs to determine if any differences were statistically significant.
-Additionally, because diffusion models are stochastic, we ran each diffusion model-based method 10 times on one volunteer to measure inference repeatability.
-We computed the voxelwise standard deviation over the 10 outputs, yielding uncertainty maps for PD, T1, and T2.
-Lower uncertainty (especially in anatomically relevant regions) indicates more stable, reproducible performance.
+For \textit{in vivo} experiments, where ground-truth maps are unavailable, evaluation focused on qualitative assessment and relative quantitative comparison.
+PD, T1, and T2 maps from each method were visually inspected, with particular attention to delineation of fine anatomical structures and the presence of noise or blurring.
+Each method was evaluated under both nominal and accelerated MuPa-ZTE acquisitions.
+For semi-quantitative analysis, DictMatch results from the nominal acquisition were treated as a reference standard for each volunteer.
+Within the brain region, 60 small homogeneous regions of interest (ROIs) of size $5^2$ voxels were placed, 30 in white matter (WM) and 30 in gray matter (GM).
+Mean T1 and T2 values were computed within each ROI for all methods and acquisition settings.
+Absolute differences relative to the reference values were compared, and statistical significance was assessed using a Wilcoxon signed-rank test across ROIs.
+Additionally, because diffusion models are stochastic, each diffusion-based method was additionally executed 10 times on one volunteer to assess inference repeatability.
+Voxelwise standard deviations across repeated outputs were computed to produce uncertainty maps for PD, T1, and T2.
+Lower uncertainty, particularly in anatomically relevant regions, indicates improved stability and reproducibility.